django-cms/django-cms/docs/getting_started/installation/integrate.rst

 Publishing a page
 -----------------

-There are multiple ways to publish a page including a blue button on the right side of the toolbar if the page is not currently published.
+There are multiple ways to publish a page including a blue "Publishe page now" button on the right side of the toolbar if the page is not currently published.
 Other ways include a "Publish page" menu item in the "Page" menu in the toolbar and a publish link inside the "tool-tip" over the colored, round icon in the language column of the page tree.
+The latter is useful for publishing pages without first navigating to them.

 Please review this image of the page-tree in the side-frame maximized with the page menu invoked.